-The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user's manual of the end product which integrates this module.
-The end user manual shall include all required regulatory information/warning as show in this manual.
+The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user's manual of the end product which integrate this module.

-The users manual for OEM integrators must include the following information in a prominent location " IMPORTANT NOTE: To comply with FCC RF exposure compliance requirements, the antenna used for this transmitter must be installed to provide a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.
+The users manual for OEM integrators must include the following information in a prominent location "IMPORTANT NOTE: To comply with FCC RF exposure compliance requirements, the antenna used for this transmitter must be installed to provide a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.

-Gemtek declares that EU model of WMIR-273G(R) (FCC ID: MXF-M970626G) is limited in CH1-CH11 for 2.4G band by specific firmware controlled by the manufacturer and is not user changeable.
+Gemtek declares that WMIA-165G (FCC ID: MXF-M940830G) is limited in CH1~CH11 for 2.4GHz by specified firmware controlled in U.S.A.